-Prerequisite: placement test.
+3 credit hours Prerequisite: placement test.

-An introductory course for students who have had some formal training in French but not enough to justify their admission to FREN 2201 and 2202 as demonstrated on the placement test.
+An introductory course for students who have not had formal training in French, or not enough to justify their admission to FREN 2201 and 2202 as demonstrated on the placement test.
 Students who have completed two (2) years of senior high Core French or equivalent are not eligible for enrollment in this course.